-(v) Impairment of Long-Lived Assets
+(y) Impairment of Long-Lived Assets

-The Company evaluates long-lived assets, including property and equipment and intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company evaluates its long-lived assets, including property and equipment and intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets held and used is measured by a comparison of the carrying amount of an asset or an asset group to estimated undiscounted future net cash flows expected to be generated by the asset or asset group.
 If such evaluation indicates that the carrying amount of the asset or the asset group is not recoverable, any impairment loss would be equal to the amount the carrying value exceeds the fair value.
-There was no impairment during the years ended December 31, 2018, 2017 and 2016.
-The Company wrote off \$1.7 million, \$0.6 million and \$0.7 million of internally developed software in the years ended December 31, 2018, 2017 and 2016, respectively, due to abandonment.
+There was no impairment during the years ended December 31, 2019, 2018 and 2017.

-(w) Business Combinations
+(z) Business Combinations